ryanmiller7331/Allegheny_County_Housing/README.md

 - No Lots/Land parcels
 - Minimum sale price of $5000

 With this criteria in mind, the extension resulted in quite a few CSVs ready to be aggregated.
-Check out some examples of the raw data in this repository under [here](.................)
+Check out some examples of the raw data in this repository [here](https://github.com/ryanrmiller/Allegheny_County_Housing/tree/main/Datasets/raw)

 <h2>
 Aggregation & Preparation